mahid2000/NoteBook-Tracker/README.md

 CS1811 : OOP 1 Assignment 1

 Learning Outcomes Assessed
 This assignment tests your ability to write a complete Java program, using the control flow constructs described in the lectures.
-That is,

-sequencing,
-branching,
-loops,
-method calls.
+That is,sequencing, branching, loops, method calls.

 You will write a program that interacts with the user via a Scanner and performs some simple calculations.

 Goal